formsandflows/PACo/Canvas components/PACo_Dialog_A.md

 # PACo_Dialog_A

+>  [!WARNING]
+> This is page contains pre-release information is can be not up-to-date yet.
+The documention of the latest version is in the archive folder.

-This documentation page is related to version: 3.2.0
+This documentation page is related to version: 3.3.0

 Related video page: https://www.formsandflows.nl/paco/videos/paco_dialog_a/

 ![image](https://github.com/formsandflows/PACo/assets/35654198/ad42c67b-c4c2-4068-ad4d-2b3f88f36088)

 When using variables for the input properties, one dialog component can be used for multiple situations.
-This is implemented in the canvas app "PACoCo".

 ## Custom properties